TheHolyWaterme1on/lagpdb-cc-1/README.md

 ## Author and License
 Created and maintained by [Olde7325](https://github.com/Olde7325).

-This repository is under exclusive copyright.
+This repository is licensed under the GNU Affero General Public License v3.0.